 - The reviewer would serve as a mentor, adviser or collaborator

 - The reviewer has a conflict or potential conflict of interest with the proposed primary or secondary mentors of the applicant

 - The reviewer has provided advice for the applicant in preparing the application

-The KL2 program is committed to meeting the NIH/NCATS goal and that of Penn State to increase the participation of women and individuals from ethnic or racial groups underrepresented in the biomedical and behavioral sciences.
+The KL2 program is committed to meeting the NIH/NCATS goal to increase the participation of Underrepresented Populations in the U.S. Biomedical, Clinical, Behavioral and Social Sciences Research Enterprise.

 Scholar and Mentor Expectations

 Unlike individual K awards or other types of awards, the KL2 program is an institutional research and career development program.
-As such, there is mandatory participation in our activities designed to accelerate your transition to independent R01 funding.
+As such, there is mandatory participation in activities designed to accelerate the participant’s transition to independent R01 funding.